Carinsurance.com Insights

 Similarly, if you get a speeding ticket in Missouri, you’ll likely see an increase in your car insurance premium by up to 26% upon your policy renewal.
 Typically, you’ll pay more for three years.
 However, your rate increase also depends on state laws, your insurance company and your driving record.

-Here is how much your car insurance rate increases in Missouri after driving incidents:
+Here’s a breakdown of how much your car insurance rate goes up in Missouri following driving incidents:

 • Speeding ticket: Up to 26% increase